Acupuncturist, Chinese Herbalist, Shiatsu & Tui Na Practitioner

 Drug Rehabilitation Centres (including Parole)

 Domestic violence Out Reach

 Autistic Centres, Local Schools and Nurseries.

-She has supported and contributed to the local community campaigning for example in 2016-17, with the Studley Estates Residence Association (SERA), as the Health Liaison Officer.
-She worked with a small team to save the Stockwell Community Centre, which has now been integrated into Morley College and serves as an educational institution as well a community centre.
+Through this community work Linda also learnt to set up teams of practitioners to cover the vast array of people requesting treatments, for example when organising free Shiatsu massage at the Stockwell Community Centre 2000-2005.
+She integrated this with supervising third year Shiatsu students; offering them a clinical experience for the last year of their studies.
+She has supported and contributed to the local community campaigning to promote the benefits of complementary therapies, for example in 2016-17, with the Studley Estates Residence Association (SERA), as the Health Liaison Officer.
+She worked with a small team to save the Stockwell Community Centre, which among other activities promoted the health and well-being of the community, which has now been integrated into Morley College and serves as an educational institution as well a community centre.
 In doing so sustaining her long positive link with Morley College.

-After 12 years practice as a Shiatsu massage practitioner she enhanced her sensitivity with touch to go and further her training.
+After 12 years practice as a Shiatsu massage practitioner, she enhanced her touch sensitivity with further training.
 Here she developed the acupuncture palpation method informed by the late Prof Wang.
-For eight years she trained on a combined degree in Western Medicine, Therapeutic Relationships, Research and Acupuncturist, where she graduated from "The University of Westminster" in 2016.
-She has followed professors of acupuncture in their research centred on strokes, anxiety and positive health outcomes.
+For eight years she trained on a combined degree in Western Medicine, Therapeutic Relationships, Research and Acupuncture, where she graduated from The University of Westminster in 2016.
+Since then, she has followed professors of acupuncture in their research centred on strokes, anxiety and depression and anxiety, to promote and improve positive health outcomes.